This site was hosted at littoraly.wordpress.com until 22 June 2018

 Littoraly Don is a professionally oriented but personally focused blog where I explore and connect these ideas with other needs and issues that are out there.

-In a larger context, I’m interested in how to encourage the better use of technology for self-directed lifelong learning and career development and personally controlled digital identity and agency.
+In a larger context, I’m interested in how to encourage the better use of technology for self-directed and self-empowered lifelong learning and career development and personally controlled digital identity and agency.
 Multiple literacies are obviously part of this, but among the questions:

 - Who evaluates these literacies and how are they made accessible?